MisterVaidas/ReadingNotes/201/class-01.md

 would have to write the same code over and over again, which would make code more difficult to read and maintain.

+###### Lets move on to **Introduction to HTML**

+### A Question: What is an `HTML` attribute?

+An `HTML` attribute is a characteristic or property that is used to define the behavior or appearance of an `HTML` element.
+Attributes are added to `HTML` tags to provide additional information or instructions about the element.
+They are typically written as name-value pairs, where the name specifies the attribute, and the value provides the information associated with that attribute.